facebookresearch/fairmotion/CONTRIBUTING.md

 [pyguide](https://google.github.io/styleguide/pyguide.html)

 ## License
-By contributing to mocap_processing, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to fairmotion, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.